stan-dev/posteriordb/README.md

 Quick usage of the posterior database from R
 --------------------------------------------

-Install the package from github
+Install the package from GitHub

 ``` r
 remotes::install_github("MansMeg/posteriordb", subdir = "rpackage")